mlswg/mls-architecture/draft-rescorla-mls-architecture.md

    the ultimate recipients.

 4. Bob and/or Charlie respond to Alice's message.
-Their messages might trigger a new key derivation step which allows the joint keys to be updated, thus providing post-compromise security.
+Their messages might trigger a new key derivation step which allows the shared group key to be updated, thus providing post-compromise security.

-In this scenario, Alice, Bob and Charlie are called Members of a Group.
-It is typically expected that they own multiple devices called Clients.

 ### User stories